omundy/learn-git-milestones/README.md

 ### Use the CLI to navigate directories

 1. List files in this directory: `ls`
 1. List files in this directory, including hidden: `ls -la`
 1. Confirm the existence of the `.git` directory (where Git versions and config are stored)
-1. View your current directory and copy the full path: `pwd`
+1. ✏️ View your current working directory and copy the full path: `pwd`
 1. Open this README file in VS Code and paste that path in [completions](#completions).

 ### Use Git on the CLI